 Some people live with their sofas for a lifetime, but most expect them to last in good condition for around ten years.
 Of course, this depends on the design and upholstery of the sofa and what you are using it for.
 It may be that you want a very cheap sofa for a limited time, or even just to help sell your house.

 It’s possible to pick up sofas or settees for nothing from online sites such as Freecycle, or for very little on online auction sites.
 At the other end of the scale, some luxury, designer or antique and vintage sofas retail for thousands of pounds.
-In the middle, you can expect to buy one for between £200 – £800.
-Remember you can also dress a cheaper sofa up with colourful throws and cushions.

 Check the size